AlexNabokikh/nix-config/README.md

 For example:

-- if you only want NixOS, keep `hosts/energy/` as a starting point
+- if you only want NixOS, keep `modules/hosts/energy/` as a starting point
-- if you only want macOS, keep `hosts/work-mac/` as a starting point
+- if you only want macOS, keep `modules/hosts/work-mac/` as a starting point

 ### 4. Create A New Host

 For a new NixOS host:

-1. Create a new directory under `hosts/`, for example `hosts/laptop/`
+1. Create a new directory under `modules/hosts/`, for example `modules/hosts/laptop/`
 2. Add `default.nix`
-3. Generate `hardware.nix`: `sudo nixos-generate-config --show-hardware-config > hosts/laptop/hardware.nix`
+3. Generate `_hardware.nix`: `sudo nixos-generate-config --show-hardware-config > modules/hosts/laptop/_hardware.nix`
-4. Register the new host in `hosts/default.nix`

-Start from `hosts/energy/default.nix` and change:
+Start from `modules/hosts/energy/default.nix` and change:

 - hardware imports
 - username
 - stack choice

+The new host will be auto-imported by `import-tree` — no manual registration needed.

 Minimal example: